Meclofenamate Side Effects

 Applies to meclofenamate: oral capsule

-Get emergency medical help if you have any of these signs of an allergic reaction while taking meclofenamate: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any of these signs of an allergic reaction while taking meclofenamate: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 For Healthcare Professionals